Method 1 – Embed VBA to AutoFilter with Multiple Numeric Criteria on the Same Column

 After successful code execution, look at the following image to check out the result.

-You can perform the same code to filter data based on even numbers.
-In that case, you just have to store even numbers in another column instead of odd numbers.
+Perform the same code to filter data based on even numbers.
+You have to store even numbers in another column instead of odd numbers.

 VBA Code Explanation